Arts Education Task Force

 Tania Schwartz, Texas Cultural Trust Board

-Dr. Michelle Smith, Raise Your Hand Texas
+Dr. Michelle Smith, Smith Advocacy

-Kay Vanlandingham, Texas Music Educators Association
+Kay Vanlandingham, Texas Music Educations Association

 Dr. Robin Ward, Rice University